Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 In their natural environment, guinea pigs (also known as cavies) spend much of their time grazing and foraging in groups or herds.
 They are natural herbivores, eating only plant-based materials.
 In captivity, these friendly pocket pets get by on pellets and timothy hay, but they also love to eat plenty of fresh fruits and vegetables.

 Most people know that guinea pigs love fresh leafy green vegetables and herbs, but what about zucchini and squash?
 Are they a good food for your guinea pig?
 Do guinea pigs like them?
 Or should these foods be avoided?
-Well, that’s what this article is all about.
+Yes!
+Our article has all the details.

 Can Guinea Pigs eat zucchini and squash?